dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 In the following example:

-* A [List](xref:System.Collections.Generic.List%601)\<<xref:System.Reflection.Assembly>> named `lazyLoadedAssemblies` passes the assembly list to <xref:Microsoft.AspNetCore.Components.Routing.Router.AdditionalAssemblies>.
+* The [List](xref:System.Collections.Generic.List%601)\<<xref:System.Reflection.Assembly>> in `lazyLoadedAssemblies` passes the assembly list to <xref:Microsoft.AspNetCore.Components.Routing.Router.AdditionalAssemblies>.
 The framework searches the assemblies for routes and updates the route collection if new routes are found.
 To access the <xref:System.Reflection.Assembly> type, the namespace for <xref:System.Reflection?displayProperty=fullName> is included at the top of the `App.razor` file.
 * The `{PATH}` placeholder is the path where the list of assemblies should load.
 The example uses a conditional check for a single path that loads a single set of assemblies.
-* The `{LIST OF ASSEMBLIES}` placeholder is the comma-separated list of assembly filenames, including their `.dll` extensions (for example, `"Assembly1.dll", "Assembly2.dll"`).
+* The `{LIST OF ASSEMBLIES}` placeholder is the comma-separated list of assembly filename strings, including their `.dll` extensions (for example, `"Assembly1.dll", "Assembly2.dll"`).

 `App.razor`: